-Among the life-cycle events that can be memorialized this way are a special birthday, a brit (circumcision), a baby naming, an auf ruf (celebration a week or two prior to a wedding), a bar or bat mitzvah, a memorial service, a wedding, a civil union, a conversion or a funeral.
+Among the life-cycle events that can be memorialized this way are a special birthday, a brit (circumcision), a baby naming, an auf ruf (celebration a week or two prior to a wedding), a b mitzvah (sometimes referred as bat or bar mitzvah), a memorial service, a wedding, a civil union, a conversion or a funeral.

 We are here to Support Your Lifecycle Events.
 Contact Us!